| Overview | Group | Tree | Graph | Index | Concepts |

 and makes it part

-.
+of the environment env.
 By default, the numeric variable

-ranges from 0.0 (zero) to the symbolic constant IloInfinity
+ranges from 0.0 (zero) to the symbolic constant IloInfinity,

 but you can specify other upper and lower bounds yourself.
 By default, the